 Physiological significance of targeted single cell optogenetic stimulation

 Electrical stimulation of visual cortex has been used for decades as an attempt to provide useful visual sensations to patients that have lost the functionality of their eyes (Brindley and Lewin, 1968).
 The sensations produced by electrical stimulation of the visual cortex were termed phosphenes since they represented bright spots.
-A challenging issue regarding prostheses is the training of patients using devices with a large number of electrodes (Shepherd et al., 2013) Our results suggest that after a given network have been trained the identification of core neurons could be used to recall learned patterns thus reducing the number of active points that require stimulation.
+A challenging issue regarding prostheses is the training of patients using devices with a large number of electrodes (Shepherd et al., 2013).
+Our results suggest that after a given network have been trained the identification of core neurons could be used to recall learned patterns thus reducing the number of active points that require stimulation.
 The further development of network models based on population activity that can predict a given set of features embedded in visual stimuli will be crucial for the fine manipulation of cortical ensembles.

-It has been shown that diverse systems described by graphs with complex topologies follow a scale-free power-law distribution (Barabasi and Albert, 1999).
+It has been shown that the connectivity of diverse systems described by graphs with complex topologies follow a scale-free power-law distribution (Barabasi and Albert, 1999).
 Scale-free networks are characterized by the existence of a small subset of nodes with high connectivity (Carrillo-Reid et al., 2015a).
 Similarly, cortical ensembles described by CRFs could be characterized by a subset of core neurons with strong synaptic connections.
 The existence of core neurons has been suggested in previous studies where perturbing the activity of single neurons was able to change the overall network dynamics (Bonifazi et al., 2009; Carrillo-Reid et al., 2016; Hagmann et al., 2008).

 To investigate the role of core neurons in a given cortical microcircuit during behavioral events, techniques for identifying and manipulating such neurons are needed.
 Our approach represents the first stage in the design of closed loop optogenetic experiments with single cell resolution.